-He is a long-time affiliate of Battelle’s Technology Partnership Practice (recently reconstituted as TEConomy Partners LLC), where he co-authored several landmark studies, and has consulted to many state governments and nonprofit intermediaries that are supporting regional strategies for innovation-based economic development.
-He also maintains an independent consulting practice and in the New York area and recently completed 10+ years of service as founding executive director of the Business Incubator Association of New York State.
+He is a long-time affiliate of TEConomy Partners LLC (formerly Battelle’s Technology Partnership Practice), the nation’s premiere consultancy in innovation based economic development.
+His work for TEConomy supports the development of regional strategies on behalf of multiple clients in the university, government, business, nonprofit, and philanthropic communities.
+He also maintains an independent consulting practice in the New York area and served for 10+ years as founding executive director of the Business Incubator Association of New York State.
 During that time, he was a board member of the New York State Economic Development Council, co-heading an innovation section.

 He holds an A.B. in History and Philosophy of Science from Princeton University and an MBA in Finance from NYU’s Leonard N. Stern School of Business.
 He has also taught Strategic Management to MPA students as an Adjunct Associate Professor at NYU’s Robert F. Wagner Graduate School of Public Service.

-David has announced affiliation as an independent consultant with Public Works Partners, and he serves as an angel investor/advisor to Calcbench, a startup in the fintech/open data sector, and to DirectDep, in the legaltech sector.
+David serves as an angel investor/advisor to Calcbench, a startup in the fintech/open data sector.
 He is the author of opinion columns on City economic-development issues that appeared as part of the “NYCInc.” and “Off the CUF” series that the Center for an Urban Future has sponsored.
 He has been honored by the Mayor and City Council of Philadelphia for contributions to community development while a resident of that city in the early 1990s, and by the New York State Senate for his work with the state incubator association 2005-2016.